chebfun/chebsite/about/people.md

     <h3>Nick Trefethen</h3>
     Nick Trefethen invented Chebfun in 2002 and has been involved in the project ever since.
-Nick wrote most of the Chebfun Guide, many of the Examples, and the Chebfun-based book Approximation Theory and Approximation Practice.
+Nick wrote most of the Chebfun Guide, many of the Examples, and the Chebfun-based book <em>Approximation Theory and Approximation Practice</em>.
 He also invented <code>scribble</code>.
     </div>

 </div>